-- ensuring we practice safe recruitment in checking the suitability of adults who have unsupervised contact with children and appropriately supervising others who are temporarily in school but not undertaking 'regulated activity'; - ensuring all staff and volunteers are aware of, understand and follow the DfE statutory guidance 'Keeping Children Safe in Education' (September 2019); - promoting good health and preventing the spread of infection; - managing behaviour and adopting safe and acceptable physical intervention techniques (refer to Whole School Behaviour Policy and procedures for details); - raising awareness of child protection issues, equipping children with the skills needed to keep them safe and empowering children to feel safe; - being alert to any issues of concern in children's lives at home or elsewhere; - ensuring all staff are able to recognise the signs and symptoms of abuse and are aware of the school's procedures and lines of communication for reporting concerns/suspected or actual cases of abuse; - ensuring extra care is taken to ensure that signs of abuse and neglect are identified and interpreted correctly, particularly for vulnerable groups such as children with communication/language difficulties or who use alternative/augmented communication systems; - ensuring that staff have the skills, knowledge and understanding necessary to support 'looked-after and previously looked-after children' and to keep them safe; - monitoring and supporting children and young people who have been identified as having welfare or protection concerns in accordance with his/her agreed Child Protection Plan; - keeping confidential records, which are stored securely and shared appropriately with other professionals; - ensuring all steps are taken to maintain site security and pupils' physical safety by establishing a safe environment in which children can learn and develop; - ensuring staffing arrangements meet the needs of all children and ensure their safety.
+ensuring we practice safe recruitment in checking the suitability of adults who have unsupervised contact with children and appropriately supervising others who are temporarily in school but not undertaking 'regulated activity';

+- ensuring that members of the Governing Body/Trust Board have read and follow the DfE statutory guidance 'Keeping Children Safe in Education'; - ensuring all staff and regular volunteers who work directly with children are aware of, understand and follow the DfE statutory guidance 'Keeping Children Safe in Education', and in particular Part one and Annex B. Those staff who do not work directly with children are aware of and understand either Part one or Annex A (a condensed version of Part one) of 'Keeping Children Safe in Education'.
+It is for the Governing Body, working with the School Leadership Team and DSL, to decide which staff/volunteers should be provided with the relevant literature appropriate to their role; - promoting good health and preventing the spread of infection; - managing behaviour and adopting safe and acceptable physical intervention techniques (refer to Whole School Behaviour Policy and procedures for details); - raising awareness of child protection issues, equipping children with the skills needed to keep them safe and empowering children to feel safe; - being alert to any issues of concern in children's lives at home or elsewhere; - ensuring that mechanisms are in place to assist staff to understand and discharge their role and responsibilities as outlined in Part one (or Annex A, where appropriate) of KCSiE; to recognise the signs and symptoms of abuse and are aware of the school's procedures and lines of communication for reporting concerns/suspected or actual cases of abuse; - ensuring extra care is taken to ensure that signs of abuse and neglect are identified and interpreted correctly, particularly for vulnerable groups such as children with communication/language difficulties or who use alternative/augmented communication systems; - ensuring that staff have the skills, knowledge and understanding necessary to support 'looked-after and previously looked-after children' and to keep them safe; - monitoring and supporting children and young people who have been identified as having welfare or protection concerns in accordance with his/her agreed Child Protection Plan; - keeping confidential records, which are stored securely and shared appropriately with other professionals; - ensuring all steps are taken to maintain site security and pupils' physical safety by establishing a safe environment in which children can learn and develop; - ensuring staffing arrangements meet the needs of all children and ensure their safety.
 We will ensure that children are adequately supervised and decide how to deploy staff to ensure children's needs are met; - maintaining robust records, Policies and procedures.